 Bacterial infections: Ocimene along with other compounds in huacatay essential oil has antibacterial properties.
 It is able to prevent infections by certain bacteria including Staphylococcus aureus.

-Cuy – Guinea pig – in history, mythology, folklore & everyday life
+Cuy – Guinea pig – HERITAGE– cultural history, mythology, folklore & everyday life

 The syncretism of local beliefs with Christianity has not stamped out the use of the cuy for sacrificial offerings, and guimea pigs, together with coca are still offered to the gods.
 The ritual value of the cuy in Andean folk culture, together with its ease of maintenance, its high rate of reproduction, and the lack of another domesticated animal to fill its niche, explains why the guinea pig has maintained its place in the domestic economy of the people of the Central Andes.

 Regardless of whether one would consider eating guinea pig, these creatures provide food for thought for how humans and other animals continue to be entangled in fascinating, fraught, and ever-changing ways.